CowboyTim/perl-docker/README.md

 instead, the glibc version is compied to /opt/lib64.
 This has a couple of advantages and disadvantages:

-* the size is very small and to the point: ~120MB
+* the size is very small and to the point: ~60MB
+* size can be reduced even more for pure runtime perl dockers: ~34MB
 * only 1 perl in the docker image
 * you can't add cpan modules in the docker itself